Asian shares mostly higher after rally on Wall Street - NewsBreak

 Communication services stocks were the only laggards.
 Meta Platforms fell 5.2% after the social media giant said its revenue fell last quarter for the first time ever, dragged down by a drop in ad spending.

+Apple’s profit and revenue fell in its April-June quarter, but the results still beat analysts’ forecasts.
+The iPhone maker’s shares rose 0.4%, but added 3.9% in after-hours trading following the release of its earnings report.

+Amazon jumped more than 12% in after-hours trading.
+It reported its second-consecutive quarterly loss but its revenue topped Wall Street’s expectations.
+The stock closed 1.1% higher during regular trading.

-Spirit Airlines shares rose 5.6% after JetBlue said it agreed to buy the budget airline for $3.8 billion to create the nation’s fifth largest airline.
-A day earlier, Spirit’s attempt to merge with Frontier Airlines fell apart.
+Meanwhile, Spirit Airlines shares rose 5.6% after JetBlue said it agreed to buy the budget airline for $3.8 billion to create the nation’s fifth largest airline.
+The agreement, which still requires regulator and shareholder approval, comes a day after Spirit’s attempt to merge with Frontier Airlines fell apart.
 Frontier Airlines vaulted 20.5%.

-In energy trading, benchmark U.S. crude gained 25 cents to $97.28 a barrel in electronic trading on the New York Mercantile Exchange.
-It lost 84 cents to $96.42 on Thursday.

-Brent crude, the international pricing standard, added 3 cents to $101.86 a barrel.
+Bond yields were broadly lower.
+The two-year Treasury yield, which tends to move with expectations for the Fed, fell to 2.87% from 2.98% late Wednesday.
+The 10-year yield, which influences mortgage rates, fell to 2.68% from 2.74%.